-To focus research efforts and to contribute to the Department's aim to be at the European research frontier in selected fields, research centres have been developed as an integrated part of the Department.
+We develop research centres as an integrated part of the Department.
+This is to focus research efforts and to contribute to the Department's aim to be at the European research frontier in selected fields.

 DERG-researchers focus on development theory and policy in general, as well as specific issues in developing countries.